tildearrow/furnace/papers/format.md

  09 | CMNT | song comments*
  0a | GROV | groove pattern

-* element is unique (read only one pointer and assume the pointer list is over)
+* element is unique (number of elements shall be 1)

 ** first pointer is for instruments, second for wavetables and third for samples
 ```